How to Live With Pet Allergies If You Have No Choice

 Dr. Hong says one other thing to be aware of is that there’s no such thing as a truly hypoallergenic dog or cat.
 “Even hairless cats aren’t 100% hypoallergenic.
 Even if they don’t shed fur and spread dander everywhere, they’re still shedding the protein we’re allergic to.”

-So what can you do to help yourself if you’re stuck with pets you’re allergic to?
-One way is to maintain certain physical boundaries, preventing those pets from entering certain parts of your home and keeping as much of their allergenic proteins away from you.
+So what can you do to help yourself if you’re living with pets you’re allergic to?
+One way is to maintain certain physical boundaries, preventing those pets from going in certain parts of your home and keeping as much of their allergenic proteins away from you.

 “Ideally, you don’t allow them into your bedroom and, especially, on to your bed,” Dr. Hong says.
 This is, after all, where you sleep and allergic reactions would certainly play havoc with your ability to get good rest.
 Additionally, dogs and outdoor cats can bring in pollen from outdoors on their fur.